Debbie Reynolds Fast Facts

 1974 - Is nominated for a Tony Award for Best Actress in a Musical for the play, "Irene."

-1993 - Opens the Debbie Reynolds Hotel & Casino with her real estate developer husband Richard Hamlett, to showcase some of her memorabilia.
+1993 - Opens the Debbie Reynolds Hotel & Casino in Las Vegas with her real estate developer husband Richard Hamlett, to showcase some of her memorabilia.

 1995 - Opens the Hollywood Motion Picture Museum in Las Vegas.